Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Results and Discussion

-In \emph{stage i)}, we observed fast spreading after droplet deposition, until relaxation to a state with a stable contact angle of \qty{27(2)}{\degree} (see \emph{Methods}).
-Spreading is known to occur at timescales of $\sim$ms \cite{Eddi2013,Davis1999}, far below the temporal resolution of our images, and happens between the first two images in Figure \ref{fig : ImageSequence}.
-Note that we estimate that \emph{vertical} imbibition into the porous medium below the droplet its contact surface should occur at similar timescales (see \emph{Droplet dynamics} below).
+In \emph{stage i)}, we observed fast spreading after droplet deposition, until relaxation to a state with a stable contact angle of \qty{27(2)}{\degree} (see \emph{Materials and Methods}).
+Spreading is known to occur at time scales of $\sim$ms \cite{Eddi2013,Davis1999}, far below the temporal resolution of our images, and happens between the first two images in Figure \ref{fig : ImageSequence}.
+Note that we estimate that \emph{vertical} imbibition into the porous medium below the droplet its contact surface should occur at similar time scales (see \emph{Supporting Information}).
 After stage i), the droplet became pinned to the substrate and evolved with a fixed contact line during stages ii) and iii).

-\emph{Stage ii)} consisted in the spontaneous, \emph{horizontal} imbibition of the liquid from the droplet into the pores by capillary action, forming an expanding halo of wetted material in the porous medium around the drop.
+\emph{Stage ii)} consisted in the spontaneous, horizontal imbibition of the liquid from the droplet into the pores by capillary action, forming an expanding halo of wetted material in the porous medium around the drop.

 In \emph{stage iii)} the halo reached a steady-state position because of a dynamic equilibrium between capillary flow and evaporation.
 At the same time, the droplet also continuously lost volume by evaporation at its top surface.
 Since the droplet contact line was pinned, droplet evaporation resulted in a progressive decrease of the contact angle.
-This flattening of the droplet is visible on the images (second line in Figure \ref{fig : ImageSequence}) as expanding ring light reflections (see \emph{Methods} and \emph{Supporting Information}).
+This flattening of the droplet is visible in the images (second line in Figure \ref{fig : ImageSequence}) as expanding ring light reflections (see \emph{Materials and Methods} and \emph{Supporting Information}).

 Finally in \emph{stage iv)}, the contact line detached and the drop retracted.
 This stage corresponds to a regime of evaporation with constant contact angle and receding contact line \cite{Brutin2018} until complete droplet evaporation.
-During droplet retraction, the halo position followed the contact line, but not necessarily with the same speed, as evidenced with the apparent broadening of the halo size before complete disappearance.
+During droplet retraction, the halo position followed the contact line, but not necessarily with the same speed, as evidenced with the apparent broadening of the halo size before complete disappearance (Figure \ref{fig : ImageSequence}, last line).
+This delayed halo retraction could be related to the hysteresis between filling and evaporation (Figure \ref{fig : Isotherm}), which might also explain the visible darkening of the partially filled zone around the halo during droplet retraction.
+We have not studied this dynamics in detail, and will not discuss it further in the present paper.

-In the following, we focus our analysis on the halo and droplet dynamics in regimes ii) and iii), corresponding to the situation described in our \emph{Theory} section.
+In the following, we focus our analysis on the halo and droplet dynamics in regimes ii) and iii), corresponding to the situation described in the \emph{Theory} section.